DHTMLX/scheduler-booking-go/README.md

 ### GET /doctors/worktime

-Returns a list of doctor's schedule with concrete dates (excluding recurring slots and expired dates).
+Returns a list of doctor's schedule (excluding expired dates).
 You can show this data on Doctors view in Booking-Scheduler Demo

 #### Response exapmle